Skip to main content

 Frequently Asked Questions

-Do I need a permit for an electrical panel upgrade in Forney?+
+Do I need a permit for an EV charger installation in Forney?+

-How do I verify that an electrician is licensed in Texas?+
+How do I verify an electrician's license in Texas?+

-Can I do my own electrical work in Forney to save money?+
+Can I do my own electrical work in Texas to save money?+

 About this directory